Dami-s-projects/Gaming_Project_Alien_Invasion/README.md

 ## Current Status

 This project is currently completed.
-I'm actively learning and improving it as I develop my programming skills.
+The project, however, is open to contributions.

 ### Working Features
 ✅ Ship movement in all directions